Sagebox/Sagebox-rs/README.md

 Sagebox is actively developed and welcomes early support from developers and contributors.

+> Sagebox was developed as a free, powerful and comprehensive GUI that is also very easy to use.<br>
+> It is free to use in personal and commercial Rust projects.<br>

 As Sagebox continues to grow, the developer community is invited to help shape its direction and contribute to making it even better.

-Supporting the project helps prioritize key improvements, expand cross-platform capabilities, and maintain the momentum of a long-term, high-performance GUI system purpose-built for Rust.

 If Sagebox feels like something worth supporting, consider contributing to its continued development:

 - **[GitHub Sponsors](https://github.com/sponsors/YOUR_USERNAME)** — One-time or recurring donations.
 - **[OpenCollective (Coming Soon)]** — For larger or institutional support with public transparency.

-Your support helps fund new features, improve documentation, and prioritize cross-platform compatibility, along with other planned improvements.
+Your support helps add new features, documentation, and to continue to provide Sagebox free to the Rust community.